YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Figure 16.
 Visualization of words by word2vec.

-**Observation:** The blue are most similar words with the 'Wildfire' and green is most unrelated words with the 'Wildfire'
+**Observation:** The blue are most similar words with the 'Wildfire' and green is most unrelated words with the 'Wildfire'.

 ### Word2Vec with PCA applied